The Canada Federal Skilled Trades Program (FSTP)

 Butchers and bakers | 633 |

-You must show that you have performed all of the duties listed in your trade description in the NOC guidelines.
+You must show that you have performed all the duties in your trade description in the NOC guidelines.
 You can find those on the Government of Canada's website.

 - Passport or travel document